inboxidau/uRollingAppenderLog/README.md

 - the maximum number of bytes you would like to log into a file
 - how many backup versions of the log file you would like to maintain

-Backup files are given a siffix indicating how old they are, ".1" being the latest backup, ".2" the next oldest and so on.
+Backup files are given a siffix indicating how old they are i.e. output.log   containes the newest log entries output.log.1 output.log.2 output.log.3 containes the oldest log entreies

+Files will be deleted when they surpass the max_backups value

+Exceptions are not handled within the class and will propogate up the call stack.

 ```python
 # test_logging_app.py